Cost to start your small business: What to budget & how to save

 Types of equipment

-If the business needs specialized equipment, it’ll probably cost more than easily accessible items.
+If you need specialized equipment, it will probably cost more than standard items.

 For example, an accountancy firm needs computers, desks, and a printer or two.
 But a medical consultancy might need to buy specialized, bespoke equipment.